-- Find the soft, fleshy portion of the nose just below the cartilage and pinch it closed.
+- Find the soft, fleshy nose portion just below the cartilage and pinch it closed.
 Some people use special nasal compression clips.
 The child may tolerate the clamp better than a person holding their nose.
-Clamps are available to purchase online.

 If a person cannot stop their nosebleed with at-home treatments, a variety of medical approaches can help.
 These include:

 - Cauterization: A doctor can use a special device that applies heat to the bleeding vessels in the nose.
 The heat seals the vessels and stops the bleeding.